iamkuldeep07/unihub/README.md

-Here’s a README.md template you can use for your “unihub” repository:

 UniHub

 UniHub is a centralized platform designed to enhance academic collaboration among students across Indian universities.
 It enables students to share projects, past exam papers, and notes, promoting peer learning, innovation, and cross-functional research.